Location: Sandy Point, St. Kitts

-After finally making it back home we all showered together, as we do everyday, routinely.
+After finally making it back home, we all showered together, as we do every day, routinely.
 This is usually my favorite part of the day.
 Everyone unwinds from the day, jumping off the side of the ship and practicing flips and tricks.
 I still can’t flip without back flopping… it’s getting there.
-Then we set up for dinner, we had chicken cordon bleu.
-Food has been delicious since day 1, minus the curry, but that’s okay 😉 We did the squeeze… everyone sits around the dinner table holding hands and we went around sharing our favorite parts of the day and then our worst fears, which varied from a deathly fear of ketchup to a fear of people in cow costumes.
+Then we set up for dinner; we had chicken cordon bleu.
+Food has been delicious since day 1, minus the curry, but that’s okay 😉 We did the squeeze… everyone sits around the dinner table holding hands.
+We went around sharing our favorite parts of the day and then our worst fears, which varied from a deathly fear of ketchup to a fear of people in cow costumes.
 It’s been almost two weeks aboard Ocean Star.
-It’s different, but in the best way possible.
+It’s different but in the best way possible.
 Not gonna lie, It definitely took some time adjusting and finding all the simple pleasures in the boat life.
-Life feels pure, natural and real.
-The days seem to fade together and time slips by as quickly as sand slipping through your fingers.
-You have to be completely in the moment and soak every little detail up, because even though its still just the start of this adventure I know its going to fly by and will be over before I know it 🙁 … The end. 🙂
+Life feels pure, natural, and real.
+The days seem to fade together, and time slips by as quickly as sand slipping through your fingers.
+You have to be completely in the moment and soak every little detail up, because even though it’s still just the start of this adventure I know it’s going to fly by and will be over before I know it 🙁 … The end. 🙂